whooooop/dropstab/readme.md

 # **DropstabAPI**

 `DropstabAPI` is a TypeScript library for interacting with the **[Dropstab](https://dropstab.com)** API.
-It provides a convenient interface for managing portfolios and analyzing on-chain data with integrations for **Ethereum** and **Solana**.
+It provides a convenient interface for managing portfolios and analyzing on-chain data.

 ---